Eastern Ontario Junior Hockey League

 The Eastern Ontario Junior Hockey League is a Junior ice hockey league operating in Eastern Ontario, Canada.
-The league is sanctioned by Hockey Eastern Ontario and Hockey Canada and acts as a second tier to the Central Canada Hockey League.
-The 16 member teams of the league compete for the Barkley Cup.
+The league is sanctioned by Hockey Eastern Ontario and Hockey Canada and acts as a junior B league to the Central Canada Hockey League.
+The 13 member teams of the league compete for the Barkley Cup.
 Dating back to the 1960s, the league was known until 2015 as the Eastern Ontario Junior B Hockey League.
 The League was known from 2015 to 2020 as the Central Canada Hockey League Tier 2.